mahajan07/Analyze-Survey-Data/Project_info.md

 ### To help Organisation uncover influences of behavior or preferences.
 ### TO Understand Customer Audience better: to meet their needs + discover opportunities where we can offer more products and services + communicate more effectively + Build stronger community.

+This statistic help to find relations
+We check PCA using Pearson product moment coorelation coefficient, r = Summation(Zx Zy) / N. It is accessed by CORREL coefficient in google sheets and measures strength and association between different values.
+This r can be Negative , Positive and 0 all depending on the slope of line among data points.